 In the meantime, ensure that your email is set to accept correspondence from email@example.com and that our email has not been moved to your junk or spam folder.
 Once you have your Carleton User ID, please be sure to include it in ALL correspondence.

-Contact email@example.com to make any updates to your application information after you have submitted the online application.
+Contact firstname.lastname@example.org to make any updates to your application information after you have submitted the online application.
+You may be required to submit additional documentation.

-For applications for Fall 2013 and beyond, required documents must be uploaded in Carleton Central as described on our Required Documents website.
+All required documents must be uploaded in Carleton Central as described on our Required Documents website.
 Failure to do so will delay the processing of your application.

 For a listing of all required supplementary forms and documents for the program to which you are applying, visit the Supplementary Forms section of your online application.